opendocsg/slw-judgments-backfill/2002_SGHC_250/report.md

 71\.
 Mr Wong’s reason for including the eaves area as floor area appeared to be that the eaves area was concreted and was used as part of the building.
 It could be used to store goods (NE 87).
 On the other hand, the evidence of Ms Sim was that floor areas given in comparables do not include the area below the eaves (NE 228).
 She was not challenged on this.
 I do not accept Mr Wong’s reason as a good reason.
 The area below the eaves was almost as much exposed to weather as the area outside of the eaves.
 The fact that the floor of the eaves area was concreted was of minimal value as he himself accepted (NE 88).

 72\.
-However, Mr Beh submitted that on the authority of _Lim Bio Hiong Roger v City Developments_ Ltd [2000] 1 SLR 289, the eaves area should be treated as part of the floor area for the purpose of valuation.
+However, Mr Beh submitted that on the authority of _Lim Bio Hiong Roger v City Developments_ Ltd <span class="citation">[2000] 1 SLR 289</span>, the eaves area should be treated as part of the floor area for the purpose of valuation.
 In my view, that case did not assist Mr Beh because it did not concern the valuation of a property and also did not concern the eaves area.
 I accept Mr Xavier’s submission that Mr Wong had used the eaves area as an attempt to justify the total floor area he had reported in 1990.

 73\.
 It also seems to me that Mr Wong had done his 3 January 2001 valuation rather casually.
 That is why he did not attach a list of comparables to that valuation.
 That is also why there were errors in the list of comparables he tendered eventually and errors again in his revised list.
 He must have known that his 3 January 2001 valuation was in respect of the transfer of two shares only and hence did not put in as much effort as he might otherwise have done had he been instructed to do a valuation for Nam Kee’s accounts.